TaitoUnited/full-stack-template/README.md

     $ taito open logs:dev
     $ taito test:dev

 Run `taito -h` to get detailed instructions for all commands.
-Run `taito COMMAND -h` to search for a command (e.g `taito status -h`, `taito log -h`, `taito import -h`).
+Run `taito COMMAND -h` to search for a command (e.g `taito git -h`, `taito db -h`, `taito import -h`).
 For troubleshooting run `taito --trouble`.
 See PROJECT.md for project specific conventions and documentation.

 > If you run into authorization errors, authenticate with the `taito --auth:ENV` command.